rytswd/get-istio-multicluster/README.md

 # Simple Istio Multicluster

-Istio Multicluster is by no means simple, as there are so many features Istio provides.This repository tries to showcase some of Istio's capability with the following in mind:
+Istio Multicluster is by no means simple, as there are many moving pieces, and features Istio provides.
+This repository tries to showcase some of Istio's capability with the following in mind:

 - Simple configurations
 - Simple processes / containers